Race Across the World: Production

 Before the race, two assistant producers conducted a recce research trip to assess the feasibility of such a journey within the budget constraints.
 All likely bus and train journeys were assessed beforehand.
-Visas were applied for the countries along all possible routes before the race as well as any necessary vaccinations required for entry to these countries.
+Visas were sought for the countries along all possible routes before the race as well as any necessary vaccinations required for entry to these countries.

-During the race, each team had two film crew members who travelled along with them.
-All decisions, however, were made by the racers and the crew cannot interfere with their choices.
+During the race, each team was accompanied by two film crew members.
+All decisions, however, were made by the racers and the crew could not interfere with their choices.
 A director of photography travelled behind the teams for additional location filming.
 To ensure the safety of the racers, there may be local fixers and security advisers who observed the racers from a distance, and a medical support vehicle also travelled an hour behind the teams in some countries.

 The programme was commissioned by David Brindley and Michael Jochnowitz for BBC Two.